 Hannah Anderson – stripes for the whole family.
 Tops $42, bottoms $36.

-My girls all get a kick out of these “union suits” from J.Crew ($69.50), complete with a “Fireman’s Flap” in the rear (just google it)
+My girls all get a kick out of these “Union Suits” from the Vermont Country Store ($69.50), complete with a “Fireman’s Flap” in the rear (just google it)

-And if you’re looking to go more chic than cheesy, look no further than these vintage-inspired, super-stylish PJ sets ($95.00) and nightshirts ($68.00).
+And if you’re looking to go more chic than cheesy, look no further than these vintage-inspired, super-stylish PJ sets ($95.00) and nightshirts ($68.00) from J Crew.
 Pro-tip: if you’re giving nightshirts, also include a pair of festive leggings to make them all-day appropriate!